raghul024/Scalable-inApp-Notification-System-For-Students/README.md

 <link href="style.css" rel="stylesheet" type="text/css">
 ```

-nd now if we reload the index.html file in our web browser our login form will look more appealing:
+And now if we reload the index.html file in our web browser our login form will look more appealing:

 ![Screenshot](index.png)